vduseev/billstagram/README.md

     * Everyone sees results of your highlight in real time
         * Items highlighted by 2 or more users use a special color palette indicating that this item is shared between multiple users
+    * **STEP 6:** Review results of calculation for the position.
+      Hit OK or BACK
-* The total amount of your share of the bill is displayed alongside of your name.
+* **STEP 7:** The total amount of your share of the bill is displayed alongside your name.
     * Total amount calculated by all users is displayed in receipt view
     * Total amount calculated by all users is displayed in receipt feed view
 * Write a comment about the receipt